IvanIZ/predictive-asv-planner/README.md

 python asv_navigation.py
 ```

 In a new terminal, run one of the following commands to start a specific planner.
-To run our planner:
+To run our predictive planner:
 ```bash
 python planners/predictive.py
 ```